Skip to main content

 Has ODOT already taken reductions?

-The agency continues to operate under an austerity budget that limits travel, purchases and more.
-ODOT has made substantial cuts since 2019.
 In the 2023-2025 budget cycle, ODOT voluntarily reduced its budget by more than $170 million.
 This biennium, the agency already took three major reductions totaling more than $150 million:

-The Legislature reduced the budget by about $46 million, primarily by reducing vacant positions.
+• The legislature reduced the budget by about $46 million, primarily by reducing vacant positions.

 Why is ODOT continuing to hire while facing a shortfall?